fossas/circe/README.md

 #
 # Arguments:
 #   <image>
 #       The image to list.
+See image reference below for more details.
 #
 # Options for `circe list`:
 #   --platform